seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 Basic Steps
 -----------

-To write a compiler backend for LLVM that converts the LLVM IR to code for a specified target (machine or other language), follow these steps:
+To write a compiler backend for LLVM37 that converts the LLVM37 IR to code for a specified target (machine or other language), follow these steps:

 * Create a subclass of the ``TargetMachine`` class that describes